-A creamy parmesan risoni / orzo with salmon and parmesan.
-On the table in just 15 minutes.
+A creamy salmon risoni / orzo – on the table in just 15 minutes.
 A real crowd pleaser – one for the kids and the grown ups!
-Oh – and a little video so you can see how truly easy and fast this is to make.?

 This is a recipe from this month’s Super Food Ideas magazine, Australia’s top selling food magazine which just hit the stands.
 I feel very honoured that every month, I have a spread in the magazine and this month, the theme is 15 Minute Meals.
 Right up my alley!
 I love a challenge.
 I’ve done a whole heap of 15 Minute Meals here on RecipeTin Eats and I was keen to share more with Super Food Ideas readers!

 Here’s the spread from this month!
 WOO HOO!
 Check it out – I got a little mention on the COVER this month! 🙊

 The recipes included in the above feature in addition to this Creamy Salmon Risoni are as follows (starting top left):

 - Moroccan Lamb with Chickpea Couscous – You know I hate to play favorites….but to think that you can create a platter of food like this in just 15 minutes is just so cool, isn’t it??

 - Greek Chicken – Loaded with yummy Greek flavours in a tomato sauce studded with olives and finished with a sprinkle of feta.
 Makes my mouth water just describing it!

 - Chorizo Kale and Bean Soup – Kale doesn’t make much of an appearance around here because I’m not into “super foods” for the sake of it.
 But I think it’s a perfect match for this soup!

 - Shortcut Veal Schnitzel – YES you can make schnitzel without deep frying, with all the flavour and most of the crunch (and 5% of the mess too!). 🙂